 (E) "Audit sheet" means a form provided by the department of youth services to conduct quarterly monitoring of juvenile records, selected randomly.
 This form will be reviewed by the inspection team as the documentation for compliance with rule 5139-36-07 of the Administrative Code.

-(F) "Bureau of community based programs" means that bureau in the division of parole and community services, under the direction of the chief, that includes oversight and funding of community correctional facilities, detention facilities and OJJDP compliance.
+(F) "Bureau of community facilities" means that bureau in the division of courts and community services, under the direction of the chief, that includes oversight and funding of community correctional facilities, detention facilities and OJJDP compliance.

 (G) "Bureau of criminal identification and investigation (BCII)" means BCII may assist in the investigation of all criminal violations and specializes in cases involving organized crime, narcotics, racketeering, public corruption, computer and financial frauds.
 BCII maintains computerized criminal records submitted by law enforcement agencies through the automated fingerprint identification system.
 Millions of sets of fingerprints are classified and on file.